korapay/wordpress-payment-forms/README.md

 ## Transaction List

-All the payments made through the forms to korapay can be accessed on **Korapay > Transactions** page.
+All the payments made through the forms to Korapay can be accessed on **Korapay > Transactions** page.

 ## Disbursement

-All the payments made through the forms from korapay to customers can only be accessed on your Korapay merchant dashboard.
+All the payments made through the forms from Korapay to customers can only be accessed on your Korapay merchant dashboard.